 The maximum safe wattage of a fixture depends on three factors.

 One is how much heat a given light bulb generates.
 Another is the maximum heat tolerance of the wiring used in the fixture.
 The third is how enclosed or open the fixture is.
-The maximum safe wattage will be higher if the fixture is open, especially if it’s open on the top In other words, the more easily the heat from the bulb can escape, the larger the bulb can be.
+The maximum safe wattage will be higher if the fixture is open, especially if it’s open on the top.
+In other words, the more easily the heat from the bulb can escape, the larger the bulb can be.

 Light fixtures that have an open path above the bulb for the heat to escape can take the bulbs that generate the most heat.
 Table lamps and floor lamps that have an open-top shade, or no shade at all, are among these.
 A torchiere floor lamp that takes a high-intensity halogen bulb is a prime example.
 These fixtures may not come with a maximum wattage limit.

-Pendant lights and wall sconces, which hold the bulb away from the ceiling in open air, will usually have a fairly high wattage limit.
+Pendant lights and wall sconces, which hold the bulb away from the ceiling in the open air, will usually have a fairly high wattage limit.
 It will be higher if the fixture is open, and especially if it’s open on the top.
-Open-sided fixtures which are mounted flush to the ceiling are more restrictive, then closed flush-mount fixtures.
+Open-sided fixtures which are mounted flush to the ceiling are more restrictive than closed flush-mount fixtures.
 The most restricted fixtures are the kind which uses reflector flood lamps – the ones that are mounted on track lights and, most importantly, recessed fixtures.

-A recessed fixture is often made to be air tight, so that it can’t serve as a chimney to vent heat from your room up into your attic.
-That also means that there’s no path for the heat generated in it to escape by convection, since there’s no air flow.
+A recessed fixture is often made to be airtight so that it can’t serve as a chimney to vent heat from your room up into your attic.
+That also means that there’s no path for the heat generated in it to escape by convection since there’s no air flow.